What is an .mcpb file?

 Two Ways .mcpb Files Can Work

-The format supports different architectures depending on what you're trying to do.
+The format supports different architectures depending on what you're building.

 Cloud-hosted servers (like what MCPBundles does) put a lightweight proxy in the .mcpb file that connects to a cloud service.
 Your AI talks to the local proxy, which forwards requests to the cloud where the real work happens.
 This means automatic updates, centralized credential management, and zero local maintenance.